-- · ALTER TABLE ADD

-- ALTER TABLE DROP
+- · ALTER TABLE ADD - ALTER TABLE DROP

-- ALTER TABLE ALTER
+ALTER TABLE ALTER

-The syntax of each statement depends on whether you are modifying a column or a constraint.
-You can ADD or DROP either a column or an index.
-However, you can ALTER columns only.
-To alter an existing constraint you must first drop the constraint and then ADD the new definition.
+The syntax of each statement depends on whether you are modifying a column, a constraint, or the TTL clause.
+You can ADD or DROP columns, indexes, and the TTL clause and you can ALTER columns and the TTL clause.
+However, you cannot ALTER indexes.
+To alter an existing constraint you must first DROP the constraint and then ADD the new definition.

 There are two forms of the ALTER TABLE DROP statement.
-You can drop a column or constraint by name or you can drop a PRIMARY KEY or LIMIT PARTITION ROWS constraint by identifying the type of constraint, since there is only one such constraint for any given table.
+You can drop a column or constraint by name or you can drop a PRIMARY KEY, a LIMIT PARTITION ROWS constraint, or a USING TTL clause by identifying the item to drop, since there is only one such item for any given table.

-The syntax for the ALTER TABLE ADD statement uses the same syntax to define a new column or constraint as that used in the CREATE TABLE command.
-When adding columns you can also specify the BEFORE clause to specify where the new columns falls in the order of table columns.
+The syntax for the ALTER TABLE ADD statement uses the same syntax to define a new column, constraint, or clause as that used in the CREATE TABLE command.
+When adding a column you can also specify the BEFORE clause to specify where the new column falls in the order of table columns.
 If you to not specify BEFORE, the column is added at the end of the list of columns.

-The ALTER TABLE ALTER COLUMN statement also has two forms.
+When modifying the USING TTL clause, the ALTER TABLE ALTER command specifies the complete replacement definition for the clause.
+When modifying columns, the ALTER TABLE ALTER COLUMN statement can have one of two forms.
 You can alter the column by providing a complete replacement definition, similar to the ALTER TABLE ADD COLUMN statement, or you can alter a specific attribute using the ALTER TABLE ALTER COLUMN...
 SET syntax.
 Use SET DEFAULT to add or modify an existing default.
 Use SET DEFAULT NULL to remove an existing default.
 You can also use the SET clause to specify whether the column can be null (SET NULL) or must not contain a null value (SET NOT NULL).